richardlam4391/Introduction_to_Data_Science/Databases and SQL for Data Science/README.md

-# Databases and SQL for Databases and SQL for Data Science with Python
+# Details of Databases and SQL for Data Science with Python

 This course tells you how to make queries and databases with Structure Query Language (SQL) techniques.